 The City, like many employers, pays the annual cost of benefits provided to current retirees on a pay-as-you-go (PAYGO) basis.
-OPEB costs on a PAYGO basis are projected to rise from \$2 billion in FY 2013 to nearly \$3 billion in FY 2018 (see Figure 33), an increase of nearly 47 percent in five years.
-The City and the Municipal Labor Committee, which represents the City's municipal workforce, have reached an agreement to create a process for the City to realize \$3.4 billion in health insurance savings during the financial plan period, which could slow down the rate of growth (for more detail, see Section VI).
+OPEB costs, on a PAYGO basis, are projected to rise from \$2 billion in FY 2013 to nearly \$2.6 billion in FY 2018 (see

+Figure 34), an increase of nearly 27 percent in five years.
+In May 2014, the City and the Municipal Labor Committee, which represents the City's municipal workforce, reached an agreement to create a process for the City to realize \$3.4 billion in health insurance savings during the financial plan period (for more detail, see Section VI), which could reduce the rate of growth in the cost of OPEB benefits.

-In FY 2006, the City established the Retiree Health Benefits Trust (RHBT), and over two years deposited \$2.5 billion of surplus resources into the trust to help fund the future cost of OPEBs.
-These resources were invested and have earned interest.
+In FY 2006 the City established the Retiree Health Benefits Trust (RHBT), and deposited \$2.5 billion of surplus resources into the Trust in fiscal years 2006 and 2007 to help fund the future cost of OPEB.
+These resources were invested and earned interest, with the balance peaking at more than \$3 billion in FY 2010 (see Figure 35).
 Although the RHBT was intended to help fund a future liability, in recent years the City instead used it as a rainy-day fund to help balance the budget.
-The City drew down much of the resources in the
+The City drew down much of the resources in the RHBT during fiscal years 2011 through 2013, leaving future taxpayers to fund the full cost of services provided in those years.
+The City had planned to transfer \$1 billion from the RHBT to help balance the FY 2014 budget, but revenues grew much faster than the City had anticipated at the beginning of the fiscal year, which permitted the City to rescind the planned transfer and to add \$864 million to the RHBT (leaving a balance of more than \$2.2 billion).